kiber42/ddhelper/README.md

 make -j -C ddhelper/build
 ```

 The executable for the helper UI is `ddhelper/build/ui/ddhelper`.
-It is still work in progress, but perhaps you'll find useful already.
+It is still work in progress, but perhaps you'll find it useful already.
 Have fun!

 ## Windows